mortynation/JUnit/README.md

 # JUnit
-Repo containing files created and used while learning to integrate JUnit test cases into a Maven project.
+Repo containing files created and used while learning to integrate JUnit and Mockito test cases into a Maven and Spring Boot project.